SimonMaracine/brick-breaker/engine/README.md

 There is no point in writing a list of missing features, because there are arguably an infinite amount of them.
 Anyone can come and say that it's lacking feature X. But it is not difficult at all to support more file formats, more features and more things.
 I only wrote the features I needed (or wanted) for the game.

+At the very end I wished that I implemented support for the `Dear ImGui` library (for debug GUI), even though I didn't feel the need for it while developing the engine.

 ## Minimal Example